Course Outline

 Course Topics

 The topics of the course are based on using psychological theories to understand the complexities of human interactions.
-These topics will include a psychological understanding of current affairs, everyday life, decisions about selecting and implementing interventions, and understanding the theoretical basis of the work of psychologists and non-psychologists who are involved in assisting individuals to improve their lives, improve mental health outcomes, and improve occupational outcomes.
+These topics will include a psychological understanding of current affairs, the diversity of cultural experiences in everyday life, decisions about selecting and implementing interventions, and understanding the theoretical basis of the work of psychologists and non-psychologists who are involved in assisting individuals to improve their lives, improve mental health outcomes, and improve occupational outcomes.

 What level is this course?